alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide
-  :deck => "suspicious-minds",
-  :slide => 37,
+  slide_image2
+  filename="slide37.jpg"
-  :alt => "A black-and-white planner on a grey table."
+  alt="A black-and-white planner on a grey table." caption="Image: [Black and white planner on a grey table](https://www.pexels.com/photo/white-and-black-weekly-planner-on-gray-surface-1059383/), by Bich&nbsp;Tran on Pexels.
+CC0."
 %}
-  Image: [Black and white planner on a grey table](https://www.pexels.com/photo/white-and-black-weekly-planner-on-gray-surface-1059383/), by Bich&nbsp;Tran on Pexels.
-  CC0.
-{% endslide %}

 On a personal level, that might be something as simple as keeping a diary or a task list.
 You can see what promises you're making so you don't forget something -- so you don't overpromise and underdeliver -- you don't promise you can do something and not realise that you've already promised to do three things this week.